Catalina Historic Landmarks

 Catalina Country Club & Golf Course – For 30 years, with only a brief break during the war years, William Wrigley Jr. brought his baseball team, the Chicago Cubs, to Catalina Island for spring training.
 A clubhouse was also built to house the team’s lockers and provide a social setting for the players.

 Catalina Yacht Club - Dating back to 1924, the yacht club is full of Catalina Island history and rich lore.

-Civil War Barracks - Now serving as the headquarters for the Isthmus Yacht, the barracks date back to the American Civil Bar.
+Civil War Barracks - Now serving as the headquarters for the Isthmus Yacht, the barracks date back to the American Civil War.

 Green Pleasure Pier – The Green Pleasure Pier is still a hub of activity.
-It is home to the Catalina Island Chamber of Commerce & Visitors Bureau’s Visitors Center, where you can get information seven days a week.
+It is home to the Love Catalina Island Tourism Authority’s Visitor Center, where you can get information seven days a week.
 You can also find tours, water activities, dive centers, and some great places to eat on the 407-foot pier.

 Mt.
 Ada – Mt.
 Ada is a six-room bed and breakfast inn and the former home of William Wrigley Jr. and wife Ada.
 Located on top of Mt.
 Ada, the inn boasts breathtaking views of Avalon Bay and the town of Avalon and is listed on the National Register of Historic Places.

 Old Ben Park - Built as a memorial to a famous sea lion, this statue and park welcome visitors to Avalon daily.

 Overlook Hall – Originally built in 1929, Overlook Hall was designed in the manner of an Italian chapel and served for many years as the community’s Christian Science church.
 Eventually closed, the building underwent a complete restoration in 2010 and today is without a doubt the loveliest hillside venue in all of Avalon.
 It is listed in the National Register of Historic Places.